Cruising the Baltic Sea

 The evening is at leisure.
-Optional opportunities are offered to attend a ballet performance held in the Hermitage or Palace Theater, or a Russian folklore show performed in the Nikolaevsky Art Centre.
+Attend an optional Russian folklore show performed in the Nikolaevsky Art Centre.
 (B,L,D)

-Helsinki was named the 2012 World Design Capital for its use of innovative design as an effective tool for social, cultural and economic development in the city.
-On the morning tour of Finland’s dynamic capital, see the old fortifications of Suomenlinna, a UNESCO World Heritage site, the stately Senate Square, lively Market Square and the diplomatic quarter of Kaivopuisto.
-Visit the modernistic Temppeliaukio Church, or “Church of the Rock,” impressively hewn out of natural bedrock, and visit Sibelius Park, where Eila Hiltunen’s remarkable sculpture honors Finland’s most beloved composer, Jean Sibelius.
-Enjoy a private concert in the prestigious Sibelius Academy.
+Helsinki was named the 2012 World Design Capital for its use of innovative design as an effective tool for social, cultural, and economic development in the city.
+On the morning tour of Finland’s dynamic capital, see the old fortifications of Suomenlinna, a UNESCO World Heritage site, the stately Senate Square, lively Market Square, and the diplomatic quarter of Kaivopuisto.
+Visit the modernistic Temppeliaukio Church, or “Church of the Rock,” impressively hewn out of natural bedrock.
+Enjoy free time to explore Helsinki's lively Market Square before reboarding the ship.